Gravitational Multipoles in Five Dimensions: Geroch-Hansen Formalism in Five Dimensions

 In other words, the obstruction to or ambiguity in defining the multipole moments in this Geroch-Hansen fashion, as reported by \cite{Tanabe:2010}, is simply not present.
 However, we also note that this does not immediately imply that the Geroch-Hansen method is rigorously well-defined in five dimensions.
 The well-definedness of the original Geroch-Hansen procedure depends crucially on the conformally invariant Laplacian equation of motion that the multipole scalars (i.e. the four-dimensional analogue of $P$, $J^{\phi_i}$) satisfy, which are implied by the vacuum Einstein equations.
 The appropriate conformally-invariant equation of motion has not yet been shown for $P$, $J^{\phi_i}$.
 Moreover, in four dimensions, the existence of a conformal factor $\Omega$ and compactified metric $h_{ab}$ that are smooth at $\Lambda$ for arbitrary asymptotically flat four-dimensional vacuum spacetimes (a result by Beig and Simon \cite{Beig:1980,Beig:1981,Beig:1983,Beig:1981:2} and independently Kundu \cite{kundu1981multipole,kundu1981analyticity}) is key for the conformal compactification lying at the heart of the Geroch-Hansen formalism.
 Although it is reasonable to assume the generalization of these results to five dimensions is possible, to the best of our knowledge they have not yet been shown explicitly.
 Similar mathematical properties of four-dimensional vacuum spacetime metrics were used in G\"ursel's proof \cite{Gursel:1983} of the equivalence between the Geroch-Hansen and Thorne definitions of multipoles (up to an unimportant normalization constant), so it is also not immediately clear how such an equivalence would generalize to five dimensions.

-In our paper, we focus on generalizing Thorne's ACMC formalism to five dimensions.
+In our paper, we focus on generalizing Thorne's ACMC formalism for mass and current multipoles to five dimensions.
 In addition to typically being computationally more practical than the Geroch-Hansen formalism, Thorne's arguments readily generalize to five dimensions (as we show) without the need for assuming any additional (smoothness) properties of the metric or its conformal compactification.
-It would certainly be an interesting future direction to rigorously complete the program of \cite{Tanabe:2010} of generalizing also the Geroch-Hansen formalism for multipoles to five dimensions\footnote{Note that the program of \cite{Tanabe:2010} should also be generalizable to spacetimes without the biaxial symmetry given by $l^a,m^a$.} --- and additionally proving its equivalence to our generalization of Thorne's formalism.
+It would certainly be an interesting future direction to rigorously complete the program of \cite{Tanabe:2010} of generalizing also the Geroch-Hansen formalism for mass and current multipoles to five dimensions.\footnote{Note that the program of \cite{Tanabe:2010} should also be generalizable to spacetimes without the biaxial symmetry given by $l^a,m^a$.}